 Ozone therapy plays an important role in my treatment of lyme disease.
 Chronic lyme is always a see-saw between an adequate immune system that holds the spirochetes at bay, and thus the patient is without symptoms, in remission, or even cured, or between an immune system that is not able to keep spirochete numbers in check, and thus patients need longer courses of antibiotics.

-Ozone therapy speeds up the ability of the immune system to catch up, improves symptoms and circulation, and protects the liver.
+Ozone therapy may speed up the ability of the immune system to catch up, improves symptoms and circulation, and protect the liver.